dreamind/ix/workshops/representing-data/json.md

 #### Exercise 3

-Now create a python code that represents the HTML table (seen before in the XML workshop) by using `json` library.
+Now create a python code that represents the HTML table (seen before earlier in the workshop) by using `json` library.

     import json